alex1815/food-delivery-sample/README.md

 ![Behaviour](assets/readmeImages/food_delivery_sample.gif)

 Errors:
-If you have issues during launching app on emulator, but build was succesful - try launch app on device, it should work.
+If you have issues during launching app on emulator, but build was succesful - try launch app on device, it should works.
 Otherwise pls ping me.